QED-92/cyber-security/modules/file-inclusion/file-inclusion.md

 # File Inclusion

-These notes summarize core techniques for discovery and exploitation of **file inclusion vulnerabilities**.
+This document summarizes core techniques for discovery and exploitation of **file inclusion vulnerabilities**.
 This is by no means an exhaustive guide.

 ---